EqualifyEverything/equalify-schema/README.md

-# STREAM
+# Equalify Schema
-**Standardized Test Results for Equal Accessibility Measurement (STREAM)**
+**Data Schema behind the Equalify App**

 ## Problem
 Accessibility test results are formatted in lots of different ways.
 That means we have to reformat the results into a standard format that has to be constantly updated when scans change.
 That work costs valuable time as we try to build new tools that integrate with scans.
 Existing standardized schemas, including [EARL](https://www.w3.org/WAI/standards-guidelines/earl/), are hard to understand and not widely adopted.

 ## Our Solution
-STREAM standardizes accessibility test results into a format that's both human-readable and comprehensive, making it easier to identify and rectify accessibility issues.
+Equalify Schema standardizes accessibility test results into a format that's both human-readable and comprehensive, making it easier to identify and rectify accessibility issues.

-STREAM simplifies the accessibility testing landscape by:
-1. **Preserving critical violation and success data** to aid in remediation efforts.
-2. **Enhancing readability** to ensure results are easily understood at a glance.

-Equalify and participating devs are developing [stream-schema.json](https://github.com/EqualifyEverything/STREAM/blob/main/stream-app/stream-schema.json) to standardize how results are reported.
+Equalify and participating devs are developing [equalify-schema.json](https://github.com/EqualifyEverything/Equalify Schema/blob/main/equalify-schema/equalify-schema.json) to standardize how results are reported.

 ## Key Benefits
-- **Reduced File Size**: STREAM reformats complex data into a simple structure that reduces redundancy.
+- **Reduced File Size**: The Equalify Schema reformats complex data into a simple structure that reduces redundancy.
 - **Faster Processing**: Smaller file sizes with a simple structure mean reduced processing time.
-- **Reduced Redundancy**: All content in a STREAM file is unique, so you see fewer redundant items like messages and tags.
+- **Reduced Redundancy**: All content in a schema file is unique, so you see fewer redundant items like messages and tags.

 ## Getting Started
-### Running the STREAM App
+### Running the Equalify Schema App
-The STREAM app transforms accessibility test outputs into the STREAM format, ensuring compliance with [stream-schema.json](https://github.com/EqualifyEverything/STREAM/blob/main/stream-app/stream-schema.json).
+The Equalify Schema app transforms accessibility test outputs into the Equalify Schema format, ensuring compliance with [equalify-schema.json](https://github.com/EqualifyEverything/Equalify Schema/blob/main/equalify-schema/equalify-schema.json).

 **Prerequisites:**
 - Node.js
 - npm

 **Steps:**
-1. Clone this repository and navigate to the `stream-app` directory:
+1. Clone this repository and navigate to the `equalify-schema-app` directory:
 ```
-cd stream-app
+cd equalify-schema-app
 ```
 2. Install dependencies:
 ```